 I also understand that people use their wedding reception to share their happiness by providing a service to as many people in their lives as possible.
 It is also a good thing to give your guests a chance to reconnect with their old friends.
 But these practices at the same time give so much pressure that many people postpone to get married because they can’t pay for the wedding, or end up putting themselves in such a huge debt.

 I hate food waste.
-I hate the plastics generated from water cups, decoration, and souvenir wrapper.
+I hate the plastics generated from water cups, decoration, and souvenir wrappers.

 The ugly truth about wedding buffet is that it produces tremendous amount of food waste.
 People are tempted by a nice assortment of food but we’ve only got so much room in our stomach.
 They want to try everything and end up not finishing them all.
 Because of the number of guests, they also need to serve it in smaller portions, and thousand of plastic straws and cups are thrown away in just a couple of hours.